 Every woman on a journey to longer, stronger hair knows of and fears the dreaded setback.
 Setbacks sneak up on you when you least expect it and can destroy any and all progress that you’ve made.
 Most setbacks are obvious things that most of us pinch ourselves for not knowing sooner.
 Knowing saves many of us the burden of crying or getting upset over the lost progress and helps us move forward faster in our hair journeys.
-Many say that the best way to learn is from experience, but I will gladly save you guys the stress and deliver the knowledge to you without the middleman.
+Many say that the best way to learn is from experience, but hopefully this article will prevent you from having to learn that way.

 Small Tooth Combs